Technologeek/react-assignment/README.md

 ## Installation requirements.

-This application is bootstrapped using [Create-React-App](https://github.com/facebook/create-react-app) and uses [Json Server](https://github.com/typicode/json-server) for data persistance.
+This application is bootstrapped using [Create-React-App](https://github.com/facebook/create-react-app) uses [Json Server](https://github.com/typicode/json-server) for data persistance and [FireBase](https://firebase.google.com/) for authentication/session-management.

 To run the project locally,